Advanced Interventional Pain Management

 Physical therapy and anti-inflammatory medications can effectively relieve inflammation and pain.
-If your pain is severe enough to interfere with therapeutic exercises, Dr. Abraham or Dr. Garcia might recommend a stellate ganglion block.
+If your pain is severe enough to interfere with therapeutic exercises, Dr. Abraham or Dr. Stuckey might recommend a stellate ganglion block.

 The stellate ganglion is a group of nerves that surround the last vertebra in your neck and supply sensations in your neck, face, and arm.
 Injections of a local anesthetic into the stellate ganglion numbs the nerves to relieve pain.

 To ensure the proper placement of the needle, your doctor uses fluoroscopy, a live X-ray technology, during your procedure.
 After the injection, you may notice some pain relief, but it can take a few hours before you feel the full benefit of the treatment.